alex-page/blazing-fast-gh-pages-deploy/README.md

 > "could not read Username for 'https://github.com': No such device or address"

 This is often related to the deployed site folder containing a `.git` directory.
-It is recommended to build the site to be deployed in a new folder for deployment.
+It is recommended to build the site in a new folder for deployment.

 ## Release History